Ortus-University/docker-commandbox/README.md

 [![Build Status](https://travis-ci.org/Ortus-Solutions/docker-commandbox.svg)](https://travis-ci.org/Ortus-Solutions/docker-commandbox) [![Docker Image Pulls Badge](https://badgen.net/docker/pulls/ortussolutions/commandbox)](https://hub.docker.com/r/ortussolutions/commandbox/)

-This is the repository for official Dockerfiles for Commandbox images
+This is the repository for official Dockerfiles for Commandbox images.
+This image is for development purposes. do not use for production.